B.C. Lee

-Bar Chya Lee (黎拔佳 (Lí Bá Jiā); 27 December 1954 - 11 September 2019), known professionally as B.C.
-Lee, was a Taiwanese-Canadian actor and former politician who served on the Vancouver City Council from 2005 to 2008.
+Bar Chya Lee (黎拔佳 (Lí Bá Jiā); 27 December 1954 – 11 September 2019), known professionally as B.C.
+Lee, was a Taiwanese-Canadian actor and politician who served on Vancouver City Council from 2005 to 2008.

-Life
+Early life and education

 Lee was born in Macau and attended the English Primary School of Yuet Wah College.
 He began to learn how to read and write Chinese at the age of 12 after moving to Taiwan with his family.
-He studied at Ren-Ai Junior High School in Taipei and Chengcheng Junior High School in Tainan before attending National Tainan First Senior High School, and went on to obtain a bachelor’s degree and master’s degree in political science from National Chengchi University.
-In 1983, he moved to the United States to study at New York University (NYU) and obtained a master’s degree in public administration.
+He studied at Ren-Ai Junior High School in Taipei and Chengcheng Junior High School in Tainan before attending National Tainan First Senior High School.
+He went on to obtain a bachelor's degree and master's degree in political science from National Chengchi University.
+In 1983, he moved to the United States to study at New York University (NYU) and earned a master's degree in public administration.